cpske/programming1/Resources.md

 ## Recommended Book and Tutorial

-*Big Java, 5th Edn* by Cay Horstmann.
+*Big Java, 5th Ed* by Cay Horstmann.
-Book is easy to read, but long.
-Horstmann has written many popular Java books, including *Core Java* and *Object-oriented Design & Patterns* (favorite among SKE students).
+Book is easy to read and covers a lot.
+Horstmann has written many popular Java books, including *Core Java* and *Object-oriented Design & Patterns*.

 Oracle's [Java Tutorial](https://docs.oracle.com/javase/tutorial/)
 is *very* comprehensive and covers beginning to advanced topics.
-The [Really Big Index](https://docs.oracle.com/javase/tutorial/reallybigindex.html) page is the best way to find specific material (bookmark it).
+The [Really Big Index](https://docs.oracle.com/javase/tutorial/reallybigindex.html) page is the best way to find specific material (so bookmark it).

 We suggest you [download the tutorial](http://www.oracle.com/technetwork/java/javase/java-tutorial-downloads-2005894.html) and install it on your computer.
 You can download the tutorial as HTML or ebooks (ePub).